ucc23/ucc/_clusters/theia517.md

 UTI_C_lit: 0.33
 UTI_C_dup: 0.1
 UTI_summary: |
-    Theia 517 is a relatively close, rich, very dense object of very high C3 quality.
+    <b>Theia 517</b> is a rich, very dense object of very high C3 quality.
+It is located at a very close distance from the Sun, near the mid-plane.
 It was recently reported in the literature.<br><br><span style="color: #99180f; font-weight: bold;">Warning: </span>This is likely a duplicate object, which shares a large percentage of members with at least one previously reported entry.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 54.8